-Great Barrington's natural resources, including its agricultural land, water bodies and waterways, and scenic landscapes are as important to the character and legacy of the Town as its historic resources.
-Significant tracts of town are permanently preserved, and most residents live within a short walk of a park, playground or open space resource.
+Great Barrington's natural resources, including its agricultural land, water bodies and waterways, and scenic landscapes are as important to the character and legacy of the Town as its historic

 Recent CPA projects have included farmland preservation, the creation of new trails or improving existing trails and connectivity between open space resources, and the preservation of unique resources like Lake Mansfield and the Housatonic River Walk.
+The Fairgrounds may yet provide a place for the community to gather and recreate, and cleanup of the Housatonic River is on the horizon.
 But significant needs remain, as documented by the 2013 Master Plan and the Open Space and Recreation Plan.
-These include improving opportunities for recreation for people of all ages and abilities, rehabilitation of existing open space and park assets, farmland preservation, cleanup and accessibility of the Housatonic River, management of invasive species, outdoor recreation, and conservation of ecologically important areas, such as those illustrated in BioMap II, the Conservation Assessment and

-Prioritization System (CAPS) program and the Master Plan (see maps of Priority Conservation Areas and Unique and Scenic Features).
+These include improving opportunities for recreation for people of all ages and abilities, rehabilitation of existing open space and park assets, farmland preservation, cleanup and accessibility of the Housatonic River, management of invasive species, outdoor recreation, and conservation of ecologically important areas, such as those illustrated in BioMap II, the Conservation Assessment and Prioritization System (CAPS) program and the Master Plan (see maps of Priority Conservation Areas and Unique and Scenic Features).